jahanvihooda/html-pages/README.md

 ### What is this repository for? ###

-Wordpress pages created using html, links have been removed.
+Wordpress pages created using html; links have been removed.
 Use of headers, tables, lists, divs, classes and ids.